yasheluah (yah-SHAY-loo-ah): peace through struggle

 Often referred to as “the one with the purple hair,” Ashley is known for her creativity and for seeing the world just a little bit differently.
 She loves singing and musical theater, photographing flowers and birds, and finding God’s work in unusual places.

 Ashley has a Master of Arts in Family Life Education and a Doctor of Ministry in Semiotics & Future Studies.
-She lives in the Seattle, WA area, where she helps manage a behavioral health agency.
+She lives in the Seattle, WA area.

 RESEARCH AND OTHER INTERESTS:

 - Attachment theory, God attachment, and the reciprocal self

 - The Enneagram

 - Post-traumatic growth and healing across the lifespan